 Chip Lord.
 2013

 His work blends documentary and experimental practice and moves between video, photography and installation.
 He often collaborates with other artists.
-Ant Farm Media Van v.08 [Time Capsule]’ a collaboration with Curtis Schreier and Bruce Tomb, revisits Ant Farm’s 1970 Media Van and brings it into the 21st Century.
-The installation posits a “post-internal combustion vehicle’ as a space for networking around a “Media Huqquh” and in the process creates digital time capsule, shown at Pioneer Works, Brooklyn, 2016 (catalog available).
-An abiding interest in the culture of transportation systems inspired The Executive Air Traveler, 1980, a photo series, Airspaces, 2000 – 2011 and To & From LAX, a public video installation in 2010.
+Ant Farm Media Van v.08 [Time Capsule], a collaboration with Curtis Schreier and Bruce Tomb, revisits Ant Farm’s 1970 Media Van and brings it into the 21st Century.
+The installation posits a “post-internal combustion vehicle’ as a space for networking around a “Media Huqquh” and in the process creates a digital time capsule.
+An abiding interest in the culture of transportation systems inspired The Executive Air Traveler, 1980, a photo series; Airspaces, 2000 – 2011 and To & From LAX, a public video installation in 2010.
 Lord authored Automerica for E.P.
-Dutton in 1977 and the car as subject also "drives" MOTORIST, Road Movie, and The New Cars, 2012.
+Dutton and the car as subject also "drives" MOTORIST, Road Movie, and The New Cars, 2012.